 If instead, the Pound had strengthened over this time, things would look a little different.
 Because you elected to proceed with a participation proportion of 50%, only half of your currency purchase would benefit from favourable movements.
 Had the GBP/USD appreciated by 10% to 1.4080, half of your US Dollars would be purchased at 1.2800 and the other half at the improved spot rate of 1.4080.
 This would lead to a new effective rate of 1.3409 and a total cost of £74,573.

 If your business often deals in international markets, there is a good chance that you’re exposed to exchange rate risk.
 These risks can have a significant effect on your budget, profit margins, and ultimately the viability of your business.
 And while it is possible that private individuals may find the need for currency options, they are more commonly used by businesses and corporations.

-- Protects the profit margins of a transaction
+- Protects transaction profit margins

-- Enables you to accurately forecast financial performance
+- Enables accurate forecasting of financial performance

 - Allows consistent pricing of goods and service

 Foreign currency options are a versatile tool for managing exchange rate risk.
 Used on its own or in conjunction with other instruments, it can provide you with peace of mind when the future value of a currency is unclear.
 As a result, this can be particularly useful for businesses conducting transactions internationally.